MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 As the comments in the above code snippet suggest, you can let MUI calculate the Light/Dark values for you for free, otherwise manually add them for each Primary and Secondary objects.

-Even if you're chosen colours have been reported eligible in the "Color Tool" there is still a chance your foreground text does not contrast well against background shades on your surfaces.
+Even if your chosen colours have been reported eligible in the "Color Tool" there is still a chance your foreground text does not contrast well against background shades on your surfaces.
 The `contrastThreshold` property allows you to amplify or soften the contrast of your text against the background colour.

 If you wish to *dim the lights* or make a colour more vivid during events such as hovering over a button, you can tweak the amount against the `tonalOffset` property.